 Given the amount of messages and information exchanged, we thought it would be a good idea to write a blog post to explain how zenoh achieves this wire efficiency.
-It’s easier to read a blog post than scrolling backwards many messages on Gitter, isn’t it?
+It’s easier to read a blog post than scrolling backwards many messages on Discord, isn’t it?

 Minimal overhead: what is it?